-The Chairperson of the Board is responsible for evaluating the performance of the Board, its committees and individual directors and this review process was undertaken in line with the process as described below.
+The Chairperson of the Board is responsible for evaluating the performance of the Board, its committees and individual directors and this review process occurs in line with the process as described below.

 The process for conducting the Board's performance review consists of individual interviews with each director.
 The review includes an assessment of the individual contribution of each Board member as well as the performance of the Board as a whole.
 The performance criteria that are considered include each director's contribution to setting the direction, strategy and financial objectives of the Group and monitoring compliance with regulatory requirements and ethical standards.
-A written report discussing the results, issues for discussion and recommendations is presented to the Board and discussed at a Board meeting.
+A report discussing the results, issues for discussion and recommendations is discussed at a Board meeting.
 Each of the Board Sub-Committees undertakes a periodic review of their performance in accordance with their Charters.
-The results of these reviews are then presented and discussed at a Board meeting.
+The results of these reviews are provided and discussed at a Board meeting.